SpartzInc/automation_object/docs/blue_prints/element_level_keys.md

 __Expecting__: String

-__Requirements__: Value is either a valid element method or defined custom method
+__Requirements__: Value is either a valid [element method](../framework/element_object.md) or defined custom method.

 __Description__:

-Use this configuration to create Element Hashes instead of Element Arrays.
+Use this configuration to create an element Hash instead of element Array.
 When the elements are loaded, the framework will run each element method and use the return as the key for that element.

 __Example__: